casey-oneill/cs-4015-project/README.md

 http://localhost:8080/openapi/swagger-ui/index.html

 ## Project Setup
+### Build the Project
+- The proejct is managed by Gradle.
+After checkout the porject, run the following command at the porject's root folder to inital and build the project.
+    ```
+    ./gradlew build
+    ```
 ### Run the Project
 - The bookstore project is wrapped into the docker image.
     -  To start the project, simply run the following commands: